patchy631/machine-learning/README.md

-# This repository carries notebooks of my twitter tutorials
+# 🔴 This repository carries notebooks of my twitter tutorials

+## Happy learning!! 🍻